vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 146

-YATİNDRA-MATA-DĪPIKĀ

 [Advent

 as the banisher (of that material life).
 As therefore the contention of monism cannot be sustained, no undifferentiated Brahman, as but mere consciousness is established; ergo, Brahman is full of exquisite Graces, and is Nārāyaṇa, Who is the Source of the Kosmos, and Bestower of eternal bliss (moksha) etc.

 Brahman, as constituted of the Subtle, Cons- cient (cit) and the Non-conscient (acit) alone is the Cause of the Kosmos; and as constituted of the Gross Conscient and Non-conscient, alone is the Effect.
-Thus the creed of the Višishta- dvaita Vedāntins is that no Cause is different from its Effect."70
+Thus the creed of the Viśishta- dvaita Vedāntins is that no Cause is different from its Effect."70

-As God (Įšvara) is admitted, the views of the 170 This is the law of Correlation.
+As God (Įśvara) is admitted, the views of the 170 This is the law of Correlation.
 Every Effect has its own antecedent Cause to which it is correlat-

 ed as gross to subtle.
 This is also the great doctrine of Evolution (pariņāma-vada) which Rāmā- nuja formulates and emphasizes.
 What is the evolute but its evolvent itself manifested in a different mode.
 No teak tree can be a product of a banyan seed.
-The Vedantic evolution is triform, i.e. of the whole Complex Entity: the Višishta- Brahman, i.e. God-Soul-Matter, vide Pp: 49ff of my Vade Mecum of Vedanta.
+The Vedantic evolution is triform, i.e. of the whole Complex Entity: the Viśishta- Brahman, i.e. God-Soul-Matter, vide Pp: 49ff of my Vade Mecum of Vedanta.

 IX.]